 Introduction / History

-The Herki Kurd are actually part of a much greater Kurd population.
+Herki Kurds are part of a much greater Kurdish population.
 The Kurds are made up of a number of clans, tribes, and tribal confederations, many of which have been in existence for thousands of years.
 This large people group shares several important and common ties.
 Not only do they speak closely related languages, but they also share a common culture, geographical homeland, and sense of identity.
 Kurdish people are basically more alike than are other people groups, and they feel it.
 The Herki Kurds are a confederacy of tribes of Northern Kurdistan.
 They live primarily in the mountainous area where the borders of Turkey, Iran, and Iraq meet, near Lake Urmia and the town of Reza'iyeh.
 These various tribes and clans are distinguished by the languages they speak.
 The Herki language is possibly a dialect of Kurmanji, the largest Kurdish language.
 Apart from the Herki Kurds of Iraq, there are other large communities in Iran and Turkey.

 What Are Their Lives Like?